Nuclear reactors, through fission processes, produce large amounts of

 per sec.

-The composition of the nuclear reactor fuel changes, leading to a time-dependent energy spectrum.
+Temporal variation of the composition of nuclear fuel, leading to a time-dependent energy spectrum

 To detect